wouter-swierstra/SoftwareProject/02-slides.md

 # The good news

-We do a lot of work to try to:
+We try to:

 * define projects that fit in the scope of the software project

 * manage customer expectations

-* coach you the student teams
+* coach the student teams

 But you still need to do a lot of hard work.